During the 70s and 80s, in the days before video took off, the way to catch up on previous Doctor Who

 appeared under another sub-series.

 .
-This new incarnation of Target published a novelisation of the audio drama The Paradise of Death
+The last original Target novelisations, none of which carried the Target logo on the cover, were audio drama The Paradise of Death

-, and the animated webcast "Scream of the Shalka
+, and in 2004 the animated webcast "Scream of the Shalka

 story has received a novelisation, although the BBC has published novelisations of stories from the younger-ages spin-off The Sarah Jane Adventures